 This involves recurrent periods of impulsive feelings of extreme anxiety and fear that reach a peak within minutes.
-During an attack, several of the symptoms that occur in combination include palpitations (i.e. irregular heart rhythms), trembling of limbs, faintness, sweating and shortness of breath etc. Panic Disorder involves a combination of both physical and mental distress.
+During an attack, several of the anxiety disorder symptoms that occur in combination include palpitations (i.e. irregular heart rhythms), trembling of limbs, faintness, sweating, and shortness of breath, etc. Panic Disorder involves a combination of both physical and mental distress.

 This is a failure to speak in specific situations, such as work or school, even when you can speak in other situations where you feel yourself to be at ease, such as at home and with close family members.
 This can interfere with social functioning and is usually observed to occur from early childhood.

 Separation anxiety disorder is characterized by the state of being in an excessively fearful or anxious situation about separation from those with whom you are attached.
-Symptoms of separation anxiety often develop in childhood, but can persist through adulthood.
-Anxiety Disorder symptoms include nightmares of being abandoned, or being left behind from the crowd.
+Symptoms of anxiety, depression, and separation anxiety often develop in childhood but can persist through adulthood.
+Anxiety Disorder symptoms include nightmares of being abandoned or being left behind by the crowd.

 A phobia is an excessive and undying fear of a specific situation, activity, or object that is usually not dangerous.
 You might be aware of the fact that your fear is irrational, but you are not able to control it.
-Examples include hydrophobia (fear of water), metathesiophobia (fear of change) and heamophobia (fear of blood) etc.
+Examples include hydrophobia (fear of water), metathesiophobia (fear of change) and homophobia (fear of blood), etc.

 This type of anxiety disorder is when you fear and often avoid places or situations that might cause you to panic and make you feel stuck, abandoned, or ashamed.
 Examples include the fear of using public transportation, being in enclosed places, and fear of leaving your home.

-It is commonly known as social phobia and involves high levels of fear, anxiety, and escaping of from social gatherings due to feelings of humiliation, self-consciousness, and concern about being judged or perceived negatively by others.
+It is commonly known as a social type of phobia and involves high levels of fear, anxiety, and escaping from social gatherings due to feelings of humiliation, self-consciousness, and concern about being judged or perceived negatively by others.